Skip to content

 How else can I protect my holiday?

-If you book your holiday using a credit card, you can also claim your money back under Section 75 of the Consumer Credit Act 1974 should the provider go bust.
+If you book your holiday using a credit card, you may be able to claim your money back under Section 75 of the Consumer Credit Act 1974 should the provider go bust.

 Looking for travel insurance?

-It's advisable to purchase travel insurance immediately after booking your holiday so you are covered if something happens – such as your travel company going bust – before you go.
+It's advisable to purchase travel insurance immediately after booking your holiday so you are covered if something happens – such needing to cancel due to illness – before you go.

 You can compare travel insurance policies quickly and easily with MoneySuperMarket, ensuring you find the best fit for your needs.